 Winter may seem like the doldrums if you’re a gardener who doesn’t have a 12-month growing season, but there are still plenty of garden chores to be done!
-Spring really isn’t too far away, and getting your tools and garden prepped for the spring will set you up for success come growing season.
+Learn how to clean your garden tools so they’re ready to go for the spring!

 My trusty garden spade started showing signs of rust, and I knew that my poor maintenance habits were to blame.
-I would occasionally leave tools out in the garden or along the garden fence without a care in the world.
+I occasionally leave tools out in the garden or along the garden fence without a care in the world.
 This resulted in rust on several tools and my favorite pair of pruners now having chewed up handles thanks to our newest pup, Olive.

 How to Clean Garden Tools

 I imagined cleaning my dirty and rusty garden tools was going to be a weary task, but really, I’ve discovered that maintaining tools isn’t difficult or time consuming.
 By keeping a few items handy, I can quickly keep my tools in good working order and hopefully make them last longer.
 Here’s what you’ll need for cleaning garden tools: